 Finally, you need to know that a candidate shares your vision and enthusiasm for the app.
 You can do this in the interview by expanding on some of your ideas for the product and asking for the developer’s creative input.
 This will test not only how thoroughly the candidate prepped for the interview but also how comfortable they are with offering constructive criticism.

 If you want to hire an app developer and keep them, then you’ll have to offer a fair and competitive salary.
 We’re in a tough economy right now, but in time things will pick up.
 You want an app developer who’ll be as excited to join the team as they will be to stay on should competitors come calling.

-The 2020 Robert Half Technology Salary Guide shows that the median starting salary for mobile app developers is $146,500.
-(The guide and our Salary Calculator show how to adjust this national figure for markets across the country.)
+The Robert Half Salary Guide shows the median starting salary for mobile app developers.
+It also shows how to adjust this national figure for markets across the country.
 Whether you’re making a full-time hire or bringing on a project professional, make clear what perks and benefits are also included in the compensation package.
 A positive message about the workplace culture can also carry weight with app developers who might be considering another opportunity.

 A final tip: Seek expert help when hiring app developers

 There's a lot to do, and a lot to think about, packed into those four steps.
 If you’re strapped for time, specialized staffing agencies like Robert Half Technology can help you find top talent fast.
 Beyond access to the skilled candidates who’ve registered with our firm, our recruiters have an expansive network and know which app developers are open to new opportunities.
 In addition, it’s the recruiter’s job to spot industry and salary trends before anyone else, which can help you close the deal quickly.